In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 The Unfair Way-

-It wouldn’t be wrong if I would say it is unfair, which doesn’t involve any evaluation criteria.
+It wouldn’t be wrong to say it is unfair, involving any evaluation criteria.

 The primary purpose of exams is to measure the progress of the students.